profjordi/profjordi/README.md

 - ⚡ Fun fact: ...
 -->
 - I’m currently working on [Institut Tecnològic de Barcelona](https://www.itb.cat)
-- Except on weekends, when I'm traveling around the world :minibus: :oncoming_bus: :bike:
+- Except on weekends, when we are traveling around the world :minibus: :oncoming_bus: :bike: